 Finally, when the product life spans years, such as the case of the 46 year history of the 737, the availability and capabilities of the processors, software, sensors, and other constituent components of the product inevitably change.
 Not only must manufacturers be able to plan and reason about configuration over multiple steps but have plans that account for the end-of-life of components and the significant increases in capabilities of newer components, which produce changes in the underlying feature model.
 For example, the processing power and availability of the processors used in the 737 have changed dramatically from 1966 to 2012.
 In some cases, the feature model may be specialized (e.g., adapted so that its valid configurations at later steps are subsets of the starting set of valid configurations).
 In other cases, new features may be added to the feature model so that it is evolved to allow configurations that were not initially possible or valid.
-Thus, when the configuration problem should be reasoned in multiple steps, manufacturers must deal with two distinct forms of change: 1) changes to configuration and 2) changes to the underlying feature model that dictate what configurations are valid.
+Thus, when configuration is reasoned about over multiple steps spanning years, manufacturers must deal with two distinct forms of change: 1) changes to configuration and 2) changes to the underlying feature model, which dictates what configurations are valid.

 This process of producing a series of intermediate configurations between a starting configuration and a desired ending configuration-i.e., a configuration path-is shown in Figure 2.
-In Figure 2, the selected features are colored in grey and the red features represent feature selections that violate a software evolution constraint.
 This sequence of activities is called a multi-step configuration problem.
-Prior work on automated configuration [10, 11, 12, 13] focuses on selecting a single configuration in a single step and not determining a configuration path.
+Prior work on automated configuration [9, 10, 11, 12] focuses on selecting a single configuration in a single step and not determining a configuration path.
 As a result, developers must manually derive a configuration path through feature models with hundreds or thousands of features and complex constraints on how successive configurations can differ.